 Some quick differences:

-The small permafrost areas in Fig 4A have all but disappeared now; In Fig 4B the permafrost in the small peat plateau (2) is now gone, all you see is surface water and a ring of stunted trees, mainly Tamarak, growing on non-frozen wetlands; In Fig 4C some small patches of permafrost are left; the most recent melting is represented by the yellowish colours;
+The small permafrost areas in Fig. 4A have all but disappeared now; In Fig. 4B the permafrost in the small peat plateau (2) is now gone, all you see is surface water and a ring of stunted trees, mainly Tamarack, growing on non-frozen wetlands; In Fig. 4C some small patches of permafrost are left; the most recent melting is represented by the yellowish colours;

 The Following ground and aerial (helicopter) pictures were taken in 1970 during fieldwork for the Canada Land Inventory Project (CLI), to complete a biophysical and land capability classification for forestry, by Jean Thie, at that time Chief of the Forestry Sector, CLI Manitoba.

 |An active collapse edge in a peat plateau just a few hundred meters north of Limestone bay.
 Black spruce -feather moss is the typical vegetation on the permanently frozen peat (3), the green sphagnum moss dominates (2)in the active collapse area.
 A permafrost tongue was still present at 70 cm below the surface.
 Hummock building sphagnum mosses are coming in near (1).|

 Small collapse area.
 Same as in the previous picture.
 It is actually the light bright spot in the centre of grey aerial photograph.
 Dave Klippenstein and Don Forrester are crossing this area walking on the sunken tree trunks, otherwise they would go down more than waist deep.